kellybs1/FarCry5SaveManager/README.md

 3) Click the Load Save button... **WARNING**: This will overwrite your current save whether it's backed up or not

+Then...

+Close application and run Far Cry 5.

 ### Build